freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 All our coding challenges are curated by the community, bringing in expert knowledge from volunteers like you.

 You can help expand them and make their wording better.
-You can also update the user stories to explain the concept better or remove redundant ones and improve the challenge tests to make them more accurately test people's code.
+You can also update the user stories to explain the concept better, or remove redundant ones and improve the challenge tests to make them more accurately test people's code.

 **If you're interested in improving these coding challenges, here's [how to work on coding challenges](/docs/how-to-work-on-coding-challenges.md).**